What is the treatment for Lyme disease?

 - Other biologic mechanisms of disease

-Our research has validated PTLDS as a serious and impairing condition.
-However, the causes of PTLDS are not yet well understood or validated, and the term PTLDS does not mean post-infection or imply an assumption of underlying biologic mechanisms.
-The roles of immune dysfunction, autoimmunity, persistent bacterial infection, neural network alteration, and other potential causative biologic mechanisms of PTLDS are being investigated at our Center.
+Our research has validated PTLD as a serious and impairing condition.
+However, the causes of PTLD are not yet well understood or validated, and the term PTLD does not mean post-infection or imply an assumption of underlying biologic mechanisms.
+The roles of immune dysfunction, autoimmunity, chronic inflammation, persistent bacterial infection, neural network alteration, and other potential causative biologic mechanisms of PTLD are being investigated at our Center.

 Research at our Center aims to understand the biologic drivers of all manifestations of Lyme disease so that diagnostics can be improved, and more effective treatments developed to enhance patients’ health outcomes.

-Is there a cure for Post Treatment Lyme Disease Syndrome?
+Is there a cure for Post Treatment Lyme Disease?

-Currently there are no FDA approved treatments for Post Treatment Lyme Disease Syndrome.
+Currently there are no FDA approved treatments for the persistent symptoms of Lyme disease.
 Therefore, treatments must be individualized by addressing specific symptoms and circumstances for each individual.

 Late Lyme Arthritis